Art-Sells/Arells/Build-Notes.md

 #### Profile
 - Theme: [A][R][T][I][S][T]
+- Sticky [CREATE] button for minting.

 #### Buying Mechanics:
-- Once an NFT is bought, the new price is 15xed from original price.
+- Once an NFT is bought, the new price is 50xed from original price.
 - Buyer cannot set price no lower than selling price, they can however increase buying offer to as high as possible.

 #### After Purchase: